Free Shipping on US Orders $250+ | Free Tote Bag on Orders $500+ | Free Socks & Tote Bag Wellness Bundle on Orders $750+

 Key Takeaways:

-At Forme®, we don’t just talk about posture, we study it, design for it, and build wearables that actively retrain it.
-Our patented technology is grounded in science, trusted by medical professionals, and registered with the FDA.
-Athletes, surgeons, and everyday individuals rely on Forme® to support better alignment and reduce pain, all while maintaining their daily lives and mobility.
-We’re here to change the way the body holds itself and how people think about posture altogether.
+At Forme®, we don’t just talk about posture, we study it, we design for it, and we create wearable technology that helps retrain it.
+Forme® posture technology is backed by science, trusted by medical professionals, and FDA registered.
+Athletes, surgeons, and everyday people are wearing Forme® to support better alignment and less pain without sacrificing their daily mobility.
+We’re here to change the way that bodies hold themselves and the way people think about posture.

 Understanding The Impact Of Poor Posture